KevinColemanInc/mew/README.md

 measurement[reading_type] - normal: 0, before meal(AC): 1, before meal(PC): 2, CTL mode(QC): 3
-measurement[retrieved_at] - when the communication device retrieved the measurement measurement[meter_id] - the id of the meter used to create this measurement measurement[communication_device_id] - the id for the communication device that was used to pull the mesaurement off of the meter user[user_id] - Email paired with Auth token user[user_token] - Auth token given by session creation
+measurement[retrieved_at] - when the communication device retrieved the measurement measurement[meter_id] - the id of the meter used to create this measurement measurement[payload] - raw bytes back from the devise measurement[communication_device_id] - the id for the communication device that was used to pull the mesaurement off of the meter user[user_id] - Email paired with Auth token user[user_token] - Auth token given by session creation